Installing and configuring Parser

 ·ISAPI extension of Microsoft Internet Information Server, version 4.0 or higher.

-One can also install drivers for various SQL-servers (currently supported: MySQL, PgSQL, Oracle, ODBC).
+One can also install drivers for various SQL-servers (currently supported: MySQL, PgSQL, Oracle, ODBC and SQLite).

 Description of directories and files: